 b.
 1987 Seattle, Washington

 Katy Itter is a contemporary artist currently based in New York.
 Most of her work is created digitally before translating compositions into various forms of fiber art.
-Before making art of her own, she worked as an artist assistant for both Jean Hicks Millinery and Amanda Browder.
+Before making art of her own, she worked as an assistant for fiber artists, Jean Hicks and Amanda Browder.
 She also has made artwork for Anthropologie, Disney, and other various television, film and theatrical productions.

 In 2015, she obtained her MFA in sculpture from SUNY New Paltz where she is currently an adjunct professor.